A woman at a table, savoring a glass of wine

 Picture this: it's a sunny weekend, and you're attending a trendy rooftop party.
 Most people are mingling with a drink in hand.
 But you?
 You're sipping on a sparkling water with a twist of lime, feeling completely present, connected, and genuinely enjoying every conversation.
 No alcohol, no haze — just pure, unfiltered enjoyment.

 “Sober curious” is more than just a buzzword; it's a lifestyle choice that's gaining traction around the world.
-But what’s it about, exactly?
+But what does sober curious mean?
 Being “sober curious” means that we’re open to questioning the role of alcohol in our life.
-It doesn't necessarily mean teetotaling — it's about expanding our options by becoming more mindful and intentional about why and how often we choose to drink.
+It might refer to people who don’t drink alcohol, but it doesn't necessarily mean teetotaling — it's about expanding our options by becoming more mindful and intentional about why and how often we choose to drink.

 Ultimately, the sober curious movement is looking beyond habitual patterns and social routines we tend to fall into if we follow the pack without questioning what other options might be out there.